Entrepreneurship for Kids Program in Schools in Israel and Around the World By Galit Zamler

 On the third day, the students prepared models to illustrate their ideas and presented them to their friends.

-We have written about this extensively in the "Experiences from the Program" page.
+We have written about this event extensively in the "Hackkathon events for students in schools" page.

 "Mitzpe Yamim" school in Ashkelon